 The Mateus Palace Was A Great Day Trip

 We went to visit the Mateus Palace out of curiosity.
 We thought we might get to sample the famous Mateus rosé wine.
 But we soon learned that this wine was not even produced here.

-We did discover a delightful palace and gardens as we strolled about.
-We discovered yet one more of the many wineries of this region.
+We discovered a delightful palace and gardens as we strolled about.
+In addition, we found yet one more of the many wineries of this region.
 If you visit the Douro Valley, you should plan to visit the Mateus Palace.

 Did you visit the Mateus Palace?
 Did you enjoy the palace or gardens more?